tn16jv/Cannon_Defender_3/README.md

 # Cannon Defender 3
 A top-down 2D hack and slash RPG game made in Java.
+I made this many years ago, so the source code isn't even worthy of being called trash.

 You control a warrior with various abilities and try to survive as long as possible, while accumulating as many points as possible.
 There will be hordes of powerful enemies and a boss that will hunt you down.

-Note that this was written using IntelliJ, if you want to view the project in an IDE.

 ### Installation
 Download the 'Cannon_Defender_3.jar' and run it.
 Need to have Java installed.